 The latest trends in school violence prevention

-Stan Adamson, a mental health counselor and anger management specialist at The Door, a Manhattan youth development agency, feels that a multipronged approach to violence prevention is best.
+Stan Adamson, a former mental health counselor and anger management specialist at The Door, a Manhattan youth development agency, says that a multipronged approach to violence prevention is best.
 “There should be no tolerance for serious infractions, but there should be a range of interventions available for behavior problems.
 A young person needs to learn how to use a social-skills response to a difficult situation rather than an aggressive response.
-When he experiences some success using these skills approaches to dealing with conflict, the student usually becomes motivated to learn more.”
+When he experiences some success using these skills to deal with conflict, the student usually becomes motivated to learn more.”

 A move away from old-fashioned detention and suspension

-Under the federal No Child Left Behind (NCLB) law, a school may be labeled as “persistently dangerous” if it meets certain criteria established by each state.
+Under the federal Every Student Succeeds Act, a school may be labeled as “persistently dangerous” if it meets certain criteria established by each state.
 If a school is designated as persistently dangerous, the district must inform the school community.
 Parents may then ask for a transfer to another school.

 What parents can do to improve school safety